alan-turing-institute/summer-experience-challenges/proposals/template.md

 - Main challenge session 2 (1.5 hours) - Fri
 - Challenge wrap-up/presentation preparation (students will be asked to present what they did) (1 hour) - Fri

+## Opportunities for Collaboration

-**Opportunities for Collaboration:** _Summary of how teamwork and collaboration can feature in this challenge_
+_Summary of how teamwork and collaboration can feature in this challenge_

+## Development plan

-**Development plan:** _Requirements and plans for developing the challenge - what needs to be done_
+_Requirements and plans for developing the challenge - what needs to be done_

+Tech needed:

+ - Website providing educational resources / animations / examples of en-/decryption algorithms
+ - For the games: message passing between laptops (some kind of web server, it doesn't have to be overly complicated, as the messages themselves don't have to be private)
+ - Facilitators need scripts / some way of 'quickly' break codes (to verify whether the kids are doing it correctly).

+## Development time

-**Development time:** _An estimate of how long it will take to prepare the challenge_
+_An estimate of how long it will take to prepare the challenge_

+I suspect at least 1 FTE-month

+## Delivery plan

-**Delivery plan:** _Requirements and plans for delivering the challenge during the week - what will students need, what will facilitators/helpers need to do etc._
+_Requirements and plans for delivering the challenge during the week - what will students need, what will facilitators/helpers need to do etc._

+## Questions/risks

-**Questions/risks:** _Any outstanding questions or potential risks in preparing/delivering the challenge (e.g. is there anything that might cause the development to take much longer, or anything that could compromise the delivery of the challenge on the day?)_
+_Any outstanding questions or potential risks in preparing/delivering the challenge (e.g. is there anything that might cause the development to take much longer, or anything that could compromise the delivery of the challenge on the day?)_